-The island is of archaeological interest, with at least two sites that have been professionally excavated.
-One site is a midden in which remains of flora and fauna have been recovered among human artifacts, including stone and bone tools, and a cradle made of birch bark.
-The site was excavated in 1974 and 1977, with radiocarbon dating suggesting occupation around 360 BCE.
-The second site was excavated in 1982, including three layers of occupation, dating from the early 1st century BCE to a Dena’ina Athabascan occupation estimated to date to the late 19th century.
-The latter find represents the first known evidence of Dena’ina occupation of the area.
+The island is of archaeological interest, with at least two sites that have been excavated and studied.
+One site is a midden over 6 feet (2 m) deep in which the remains of plants and animals have been recovered among human artifacts, including stone and bone tools, and a cradle made of birch bark.
+The site was excavated in 1974 and 1977, with radiocarbon dating suggesting the island was inhabited for about 800 years.
+The majority of artifacts included small projectile points and other chipped stone implements that are more numerous than those of ground stone.
+Bone tools were also in abundance, including several carved figurines.
+Over 1,000 small notched stones were recovered.
+The best determination of the age of the oldest artifacts was taken from sewn birch bark found in a shell layer near the bottom of the pit directly above the peat layer that was dated to 306 BC.
+The middle of the occupation period was dated from mid-level samples taken from different areas of the midden with an age from 245 AD to 10 AD.
+One sample taken from near the top of the midden was dated to 475 AD.
+The second site was excavated in 1982, including three layers of occupation, dating from 100 BC to a Dena’ina Athabascan occupation estimated to date to the late 19th century.
+The latter find represents the first known evidence of Dena’ina occupation of Kachemak Bay.